|Peculiar Page Ring - Previous||Peculiar Page Ring - Next|

 The final touch would be to fit a twin-screw supercharger providing around 7psi of boost, which should provide a power output of around 240bhp without too much difficulty apart from refreaking the D-Jet to overcome the inability of the MAP sensor to deal with pressures above atmospheric.
 But twin-screw superchargers are sodding expensive and it would take me quite a while to accumulate sufficient dosh (as in several times the cost of the entire project without the supercharger), and really I want my CDs back before then.

 I think a couple of diagrams are in order, to show the relative positions of the engines in the original and the six-cylinder configurations.
-The engine and transmission combinations shown are automatic transmissons rather than manual with overdrive, but that's all I could easily find in the way of suitable diagrams.
+The engine and transmission combinations shown are automatic or plain manual transmissons rather than manual with overdrive, but that's all I could easily find in the way of suitable diagrams.
 The astute will notice that the diagrams were originally of a four-door car but have been edited to make it represent the two-door version required by the project spec.
 Having pissed around doing that I couldn't be arsed to draw manual/overdrive gearboxes on them as well :-) I don't trust their dimensional accuracy either, but they'll do for giving the general ides.
 It can be seen that the only dodgy-looking bit is the angle of the propshaft, and this can be easily mitigated by dropping the rear of the engine a bit and raising the nose of the diff to suit.